Günter Brus

-Günter Brus (born 27 September 1938, Ardning, Styria, Austria) is an Austrian painter, performance artist, graphic artist, experimental filmmaker and writer.
+Günter Brus (27 September 1938 – 10 February 2024) was an Austrian painter, performance artist, graphic artist, experimental filmmaker, and writer.

+Biography

 Brus grew up in Mureck, attended the Kunstgewerbeschule Graz and went to Vienna in 1956, where he studied painting and met his lifelong friend Alfons Schilling.

-Influenced by German expressionism, Edvard Munch, Vincent van Gogh, abstract expressionism and artists such as Emilio Vedova, he began in the fall of 1960 to create artwork that was not confined to visual media.
+In the fall of 1960, influenced by German expressionism, Edvard Munch, Vincent van Gogh, abstract expressionism, and artists such as Emilio Vedova, he began to create artwork that was not confined to visual media.

-His companion Otto Muehl, who met him at the time, said of his work: “The color sometimes exploded like a bomb when it hit the picture.
+His companion Otto Muehl, who met him at the time, said of his work: "The color sometimes exploded like a bomb when it hit the picture.
 That was total creative excess. [...]
-The entire room was covered with paint splatters, and the dried paint sludge lay inches high on the floor.”
+The entire room was covered with paint splatters, and the dried paint sludge lay inches high on the floor."

 Shortly before his first major exhibition together with Schilling, he was conscripted into the military in May 1961.
 After completing his military service, he fell into a psychological crisis and did not start work again until the end of 1962.
 In 1964, Brus performed his first "Aktion" titled Ana, in which he painted his wife Anni Brus, his own body, and the surroundings of his studio with white and black paint.
 Throughout the latter half of the 1960s he staged numerous performances with his own body at the center of the action, as in the actions Selbstbemalung and Selbstverstümmelung.